- Scheme benefits

 The Scheme is run by a corporate trustee, Lloyds Banking Group Pensions Trustees Limited (LBGPTL) (the Trustee).

 The Trustee is responsible for managing the Scheme, and has the commitment and financial support of the Group.
 The Trustee's first priority is the best interests of the members.
 It administers the Scheme in line with the Scheme’s Trust Deed and Rules and any other relevant legislation, and has committees covering areas like administration and investments.

-The Trustee Board is made up of nine directors; three appointed by the group, three nominated by the members and three independent directors.
+The Trustee Board is made up of twelve directors; four appointed by the group, four nominated by the members and four independent directors.
 The directors are:

-Group Appointed Harry Baines (Chairman) Roger Boyes Emma Watkins
+Group Appointed Harry Baines (Chair) Roger Boyes Michelle Cracknell

-Independent Jocelyn Blackwell Sally Bridgeland The Law Debenture Pension Trust Corporation PLC (represented by Mark Ashworth)
+Independent The Law Debenture Pension Trust Corporation PLC (represented by Mark Ashworth)